 - Haringey Shed

-The Tottenham HSHAZ programme will run until March 2024.
+The Tottenham HSHAZ programme will run until Summer 2024.

 For all the latest updates on this project, visit the HSHAZ Commonplace website (external link).